DesktopECHO/kWSL/README.md

 # kWSL.cmd - KDE Neon 5.20 for WSL1

-- KDE Neon 5.20
+- NetInstall of KDE Neon 5.20 on WSL1
-- Simplicity - Use the 'one-liner' below and everything is configured (see Wiki for a list of custom packages)
+- Simplicity - Use the 'one-liner' below and everything is configured for you
-- Runs on Windows Server 2019 or Windows 10 Version 1803 (or newer, including Server Core)
+- Runs on Windows Server 2019 or Windows 10 Version 1809 (or newer, including Server Core)
 - xRDP Display Server, no additional X Server downloads required
-- RDP Audio playback enabled (YouTube playback in browser works)
+- RDP Audio playback enabled (YouTube playback in browser works with audio in sync)

 ![image](https://user-images.githubusercontent.com/33142753/100149597-d3d57d80-2e74-11eb-899a-a7476b016e27.png)